 - getting plenty of rest to allow the body to fight the virus

-Recovery time for COVID-19 can vary widely from person to person based on factors such as severity and symptoms.
+The recovery time for COVID-19 can vary widely from person to person based on factors, such as severity and symptoms.

-The CDC note that most people with COVID-19 recover and return to normal health.
-However, some people can have symptoms and complications that last for weeks or months after recovery from the illness.
+Most people with COVID-19 recover and return to normal health.
+However, some people can have symptoms and complications that last for

 The most commonly reported long-term symptoms include:

 - shortness of breath